- Academic Programs

 Library Hours: Mon-Thurs, 7:30 am-9 pm — Fridays, 7:30 am- 4 pm — Saturdays, 10 am-2 pm

 The central location for all lost and found articles is the Campus Safety Department located in the 1500 Building.
 Articles will be tagged, logged, and properly secured.
 Items can be claimed at the Campus Safety Department.

-The Fullerton College Mathematics Lab located in the LLRC has been in continuous operation since 1967.
-It provides services in a supportive environment where students enrolled in MATH 004 F, 006 F, 015 F, 020 F, 030 F, 040 F, 141 F and 142 F can achieve their mathematical goals through various supplemental support services specific to their textbooks and instructors.
-The Lab offers individual tutoring, CD and DVD lectures, computer tutorials, online homework programs, individual and group study locations, a location for make-up quizzes and tests, and access to textbooks.
-During the first week of classes each semester, students visit the Math Lab and receive class orientations explaining the services offered.
-Student attendance is required and is tracked electronically when students scan in and out of the lab using their student ID cards.
+The Fullerton College Math Lab located in the LLRC has been in continuous operation since 1967.
+It provides services in a supportive environment where students can receive supplemental support services specific to courses, textbooks and instructors.
+The Lab offers individual tutoring, CD and DVD lectures, computer tutorials, online homework programs, individual and group study locations, and a place for make-up quizzes and tests to be administered.
+During the first week of classes each semester, eligible students may visit the Math Lab and receive class orientations explaining the services offered.
+Student attendance is tracked electronically when students scan in and out of the Lab using their student ID cards.

 2000 Bldg, 2nd Floor — (714) 992-7084 — http://puente.fullcoll.edu

 Since 1992, the Fullerton College Puente Project has been serving educationally underrepresented students who enroll in four-year colleges and universities, earn degrees, and return to their communities as leaders and mentors to future generations.
 PUENTE is open to all students.

 - Are guaranteed English 60 in the fall semester and English 100 in the spring semester with same cohort. (class taken with Puente Instructor and Puente Counselor)